babasaraki/open-science-community-nigeria/README.md

 There are quite a number of some initiatives in Nigeria such as AI Hub, Nigeria, Python Nigeria and R User groups that mainly promote data science and computational sciences.
 However, none there exist a single community that instilled responsible conduct of research, promote the principles of open science and or establish a guiding principles and core values or policies that support scientists, researchers, and societal stakeholders to meet, inspire and co-create important things together as a community.

 ## Contributing :gift_heart:

-We welcome all contributions to improve this project.
-We also added more details to our [Contribution Guide](CONTRIBUTING.md).
+- We welcome all contributions to improve this project.
+- If you would like to contribute to improve this project, feel free to open an issue :heart_decoration:
+- To add your contribution, please follow our [Contribution Guide](CONTRIBUTING.md).

 ## Maintainer(s)

 Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.
 Current maintainer of this project is:

 * [Umar Ahmad](https://github.com/babasaraki)

-## Citation

 ## License